rosettatype/design-regression/_posts/2021-06-30-line-length-revisited-following-the-research.md

 ## Introduction

 I was motivated to write this article having discovered the studies undertaken by Adam Parker as part of his [PhD](http://eprints.bournemouth.ac.uk/32170/) at Bournemouth University, UK, supervised by Tim [Slattery](https://staffprofiles.bournemouth.ac.uk/display/tslattery) and Julie [Kirkby](https://staffprofiles.bournemouth.ac.uk/display/jkirkby).
-The thesis and published studies inspired me to re-visit the trail of research on line length and provided me with some of the missing stepping stones through the bibliography.
+The thesis and published studies inspired me to revisit the trail of research on line length and provided me with some of the missing stepping stones through the bibliography.
 My personal interest stems from the idea that the new research might explain some of my own results from over 20 years ago, which challenged received wisdom.
 Because of this, I was never entirely confident about the reliability of my results.

 ## Background